ellapeoples/sealions/File C - SNPcallingandfiltering.md

 ### Demultiplexing

-barcodes are different for both lanes.
-They should look as specified a bit under [this section  in the manual](https://catchenlab.life.illinois.edu/stacks/manual/index.php#clean), in section 4.1.2
+Barcodes are different for both lanes.
+They should look as specified a bit under [this section  in the manual](https://catchenlab.life.illinois.edu/stacks/manual/index.php#clean), in section 4.1.2.
+Barcodes are available in directory (barcodes_SQ0502.txt, barcodes_SQ0890.txt).

 I then create two folders to do the demultiplexing of the two lanes, and copy the files for each lane.
 The two files for a single lane can be demultiplexed together.